Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ### I.	Project statement (Motivation, objective, data, project plan)
 **The motivation behind this Data Product:**
 A data product is the production output from a statistical analysis.
 Data products automate complex analysis tasks or use technology to expand the utility of a data informed model, algorithm or inference.
-In this project we will be creating multiple visualization to tell a story about data to a mass audience.
+In this project we will be creating multiple visualization to tell a story about corruption to a mass audience.

 **Data Source:**